iamunr4v31/iamunr4v31.github.io/_pages/about.md

 Prior to this, I worked as an intern at Saama Technologies Pvt Ltd where I dabbled in multiple roles like backend developer, data engineer, etc. occasionaly tweaking front-end logic too.
 My experience encompasses backend API development, utilizing Transformer encoder models for question answering, database management, data engineering.

 Currently, I'm working to tackle problems in long-form speech synthesis where, for particularly long sentences like paragraphs, inconsistencies with pitch are common.
 I'm also developing a speech processing toolkit particularly focussed on the Indic languages.
-My previous research experience lies in developing TTS systems in extremely resource constrained scenarios.
+My previous research experience lies in developing TTS systems in extremely resource constrained scenarios and expressive speech synthesis.

 <hr>